ThiagoBalbo16/Course-DDS4-FLAI/README.md

 ## Class 07

 <div align="justify">
 In this class is developed the first machine learning model in the course.
-It has used health insurance data (categorical variables about smoking and gender, charges, bmi, etc.) and comprises exploratory analysis, data treatment, linear regression fitting, Mean Squared Error (MSE) and Mean Absolute Error (MAE) evaluation, Holdout Validation, and so on.
+It has used health insurance data (categorical variables about smoking and gender, charges, bmi, etc.) to predict the insurance's charges and comprises exploratory analysis, data treatment, linear regression fitting, Mean Squared Error (MSE) and Mean Absolute Error (MAE) evaluation, Holdout Validation, and so on.
 </dev>